Off-Narrative-Labs/Tuxedo/README.md

 ## Building and Running Locally

 First you'll need to have a working Rust and [Substrate development environment](https://docs.substrate.io/install/).
-When you can build it like any other Rust project
+Then you can build Tuxedo like any other Rust project

 ```sh
 # Clone to repository